-Originated from the Ilocos Region of the Philippines, Pinakbet is a popular vegetable dish that uses Bagoong (fermented shrimp paste) to enhance the flavors of the other ingredients.
-The dish usually includes bitter melon, eggplant, okra, string beans, chili peppers, winged beans, and pumpkin.
-It is then spiced with ginger, onions, or garlic.
+Originating from the Ilocos Region of the Philippines, pinakbet is a popular vegetable dish that uses Bagoong (fermented shrimp paste) to enhance the flavors of the other ingredients.
+The dish usually includes bitter melon, eggplant, okra, string beans, chili peppers, winged beans, and pumpkin which are then spiced with ginger, onions, or garlic.

 Pinakbet is traditionally cooked until almost dry, but some variations have an almost soupy consistency; the flavors of the vegetables are then accentuated with shrimp paste and best paired with rice.